signal deck // adaptive soundtrack

 3. 1996network recon mise en place

-Whois, DNS, and route mapping became the opening moves.
+Whois, DNS, and traceroute became the standard first recon steps.

 whois example.com